Prowlarr/Prowlarr/README.md

 [![Backers on Open Collective](https://opencollective.com/Prowlarr/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/Prowlarr/sponsors/badge.svg)](#sponsors)

-Prowlarr is a indexer manager/proxy built on the popular arr net base stack to integrate with your various PVR apps.
+Prowlarr is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
 Prowlarr supports both Torrent Trackers and Usenet Indexers.
 It integrates seamlessly with Sonarr, Radarr, Lidarr, and Readarr offering complete management of your indexers with no per app Indexer setup required (we do it all).

 ## Support
 Note: Prowlarr is currently in alpha testing, no support